ljsinclair/featurebase-docs/docs/tools/fbsql/fbsql-loader-command.md

 # fbsql loader command

-The fbsql `loader` command supports three data sources:
+The `loader` command:
-* Apache Impala
-* Apache Kafka
+* supports Apache Impala, Apache Kafka and PostgreSQL data sources,
-* PostgreSQL

-When run, the `loader` command:
 * reads from a specified TOML configuration file containing key/values for the data source and target table
 * uses that information to ingest data from the data source
 * then copies to the target table